moeyensj/thor/README.md

 >>> import thor
 >>>
 ```

+## Running the Project
+To run the project, follow the installation steps above.
+Then, navigate to your favorite python IDE and run runTHOR.py with relevant arguments as listed in the runTHOR.py file.

+## Motivation Behind Technologies

+* Python: Rapid application development, high-level data structures built in to the language, simple
+* Anaconda: Helps to create environment for various versions of Python (makes sharing/distributing the code easier)
+* Docker: Allows for fast and efficient project delivery and updates

 **If you would like to run Jupyter Notebook or Juptyter Lab with THOR please see the installation instructions in the THOR notebooks repository.**